chrisnoonan98675/site/xl-release/how-to/using-the-release-summary.markdown

 1. To resize a tile, drag its lower right corner.
 1. Click **View mode** to save your changes.

+## View detailed information for a tile

+Many tiles have a detail view that offers additional information.
+To go to the detail view, click the tile.
+To return to the release summary, click **Back to release summary**.

 ## Remove a tile from the release summary

 To remove a tile from the release summary: